 Usually, the central authority declares the correct state of balances.
-For us, casual Joes, it’s the bank that does all the hard work and the entire process is out of our sight.
+For us, casual Joes, it’s the bank that does all the hard work and the entire process is out of our site.

-Most currencies circulating around the world are controlled by a centralised government, hence their creation and value can be regulated by a third party.
+All currencies worldwide are controlled by a centralised government, hence their creation and value can be regulated by a third party.

 In the peers’ network, designed by Nakamoto, transactions are an open source, controlled by a code and they rely purely on the network.
 So there is no third party that can affect the currency.

 And this was a key to his invention – no entity or government can influence the value of the currency, it’s born within the network and it stays there.